-Algorithms and Complexity, Parallel and Distributed Computing, Fault-tolerance and Dependability, Algorithmic Game Theory, and Dynamic Computing Environments.
+Algorithms and Complexity, Parallel and Distributed Computing, Fault-tolerance and Dependability, Algorithmic Mechanism Design, and Machine Learning.